 The structure of the association shall consist of committee and volunteer members

-Officers shall be the Chairperson, Vice Chair, Secretary/ Minute Secretary, Treasurer and Press Officer, some of whom may hold two positions.
-Chair or Vice chair shall convene all meetings
+Officers shall be the Chairperson, Vice Chair, Secretary and Treasurer some of whom may hold two positions.
+Chair or Vice Chair shall convene all meetings

-Term of office shall be Three(3) years with no more than Five (5) years service
+Office Bearers’ term of office shall be Three(3) years with no more than Five (5) years’ service, but may be appointed for a further 2 years if no other nominations put forward.
+The retiring Chairperson shall be eligible to serve for one further year on the Committee in the capacity of Immediate Past Chairperson.

-The committee will hold monthly meetings between AGMs and control and supervise work by volunteers
+The committee will hold monthly meetings between each AGM and control and supervise work by volunteers, in accordance with the Volunteer Policy.
+Committee to ensure minutes are made of all proceedings.

-Committee to ensure minutes are made of all proceedings
+In circumstances where it is not possible for the Committee to meet face-to-face, ‘virtual’ meetings will be held with a record kept of the meeting.

 The committee may co-opt members during the year

 Four members shall constitute a quorum.
-No meetings to be held unless a quorum present
+No meetings to be held unless a quorum present.

 5. Annual General Meeting and General Special Meetings

-Notice of AGM should be no later than 21 days prior date set
+Notice of AGM should be no later than 21 days prior to the date set.

-At each annual general meeting, the members may elect any member to be a member of the management committee
+At each annual general meeting, the members may elect any member to be a member of the management committee.

-At each annual general meeting, all of the members of the management committee shall retire from office - but shall then be eligible for re-election
+At each annual general meeting, all of the members of the management committee shall retire from office - but shall then be eligible for re-election.

-New committee members shall be recorded in the AGM minutes
+New committee members shall be recorded in the AGM minutes.

 Special General Meetings may be convened at any reasonable time by resolution of the committee or on the written request of at least 4 members of the committee.
-21 days notice must be given of such a meeting
+21 days’ notice must be given of such a meeting.

 6. Procedure at management committee meetings

-Questions arising at a meeting of the management committee shall be decided by a majority of votes; if an equality of votes arises, the chairperson of the meeting shall have a casting vote
+Questions arising at a meeting of the management committee shall be decided by a majority of votes; if an equality of votes arises, the chairperson of the meeting shall have a casting vote.

-If at any time the number of management committee members in office falls below the number fixed as the quorum, the remaining management committee member(s) may act only for the purpose of filling vacancies or of calling a general meeting
+If at any time the number of management committee members in office falls below the number fixed as the quorum, the remaining management committee member(s) may act only for the purpose of filling vacancies or for calling a general meeting.

-The management committee may, at its discretion, allow any person who they reasonably consider appropriate, to attend and speak at any meeting but shall not be entitled to vote
+The management committee may, at its discretion, allow any person who they reasonably consider appropriate, to attend and speak at any meeting but shall not be entitled to vote.

-A management committee member shall not vote at a management committee meeting where there may be a conflict of interest
+A management committee member shall not vote at a management committee meeting where there may be a conflict of interest.

 7. Finance, Accounting records and annual accounts

 The treasurer shall ensure that proper accounting records are maintained and audited annually by an independent person and annual accounts should be submitted and presented at the Annual General Meeting.
-Cheques drawn on the account shall be signed by at least two out of the three signatories of the committee
+Cheques drawn on the account shall be signed by at least two out of the three signatories of the committee.

-Blair in Bloom shall have powers to accept donations and bid for funding under existing or future initiatives by Local Authority, Scottish Office, Central Government or European Union as well as from commercial, Trust and private sources
+Blair in Bloom shall have powers to accept donations and bid for funding under existing or future initiatives by Local Authority, Scottish Government and UK Government as well as from commercial, Trust and private sources.

 The management committee shall have no power to borrow money or incur overdrafts